bluebird75/winpdb/README.rst

 Website: https://github.com/bluebird75/winpdb

+**This version is under development, it is alpha quality.
+Use it at your own risks !**

 Description
 ===========

-*This version is under development, no package exist yet !*

 *Winpdb Reborn* is a portable (Windows / Linux) standalone graphical debugger for Python.
 It focuses on making debugging easy and does not include any IDE features.
 It works on both Python 2 and 3 and has very little dependencies (only WxPython for the GUI).